dk14/crypto/chats/btc-audit/README.md

 > Fund is on Ledger, btw, as a "pledge" to secure it, and make it more fun.
 Bitcointalk requested signature - so be it.

+> Don't waste ur time on verifying who's AI, who's not, u'll go crazy.
+This is novel project, and you need it - tgat's how you tell.
+That's it.
+Don't overthink it!

 ## How to use

 Run blockchain audit locally (for now):